mgrman/BlazorWith3d/README.md

 ### Prio 1 (stretch goals)

+- generate typescript interface API to implement as check so binaryApi and directInterop can share implementation
+    - also generate the code on blazor side to invoke and get callbacks

 - render screen in unity and stream to blazor for debug mode

 - Investigate and optimize render modes and stream rendering and better handling of Maui limitations for render mode